aosabook/500lines/objmodel/chapter.md

-The above test to provide automatic conversion between different temperature scales worked, but was slightly annoying to write, as the attribute name needed to be checked explicitly in the ``__getattr__`` and ``__setattr__`` methods.
-To get around that slight clumsiness, the *descriptor protocol* was introduced in Python.
+The above test to provide automatic conversion between different temperature scales worked but was annoying to write, as the attribute name needed to be checked explicitly in the ``__getattr__`` and ``__setattr__`` methods.
+To get around that clumsiness, the *descriptor protocol* was introduced in Python.

 While ``__getattr__`` and ``__setattr__`` are called on the object the attribute is being read from, the descriptor protocol calls a special method on the *result* of getting an attribute from an object.
 It can be seen as the generalization of binding a method to an object – and indeed, binding a method to an object is done using the descriptor protocol.
-In addition to bound methods the most important use case for the descriptor protocol in Python is the implementation of ``staticmethod``, ``classmethod`` and ``property``.
+In addition to bound methods, the most important use case for the descriptor protocol in Python is the implementation of ``staticmethod``, ``classmethod`` and ``property``.

-In this subsection we will introduce a subset of the descriptor protocol, namely only the binding of objects.
+In this subsection we will introduce the subset of the descriptor protocol which deals with binding objects.
 This is done using the special method ``__get__``, and is best explained with an example as a test:

 ````python